FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-schedules.md

 **Availability:** All plans (free users limited to daily or less frequent schedules)

 **Configuration:**
-- Optionally set a label for the backup so you can identify it later
+- No additional configuration needed -- a backup is created automatically when this task runs
 - If you've reached your server's backup limit, the oldest unlocked backup is automatically deleted to make room

 {: .info}